Rules & Procedures

 - Students with the status of special undergraduate and students on probation are not eligible for graduate assistantship.

-- Graduate students granted full assistantship (100%) are entitled to 100% tuition waiver.
+- Graduate students granted full assistantship (100%) are entitled to a 100% tuition waiver.
 In return, the student is required to provide 20 working hours per week.

 - For partial assistantship grants, the percentage of tuition waiver and the number of weekly work hours are prorated.